StarRelocations/starrelocations.github.io/landlords.md

 	<div class="col-md-12">
 		<h2>
 			<img class="question-mark" src="/images/question-mark.png" />
-			what access will I as the landlord have to the property?
+			What access will I as the landlord have to the property?
 		</h2>
 		<p>If you want you can go years without having to step foot in the property.
-If you would like more control, you will be entitled to quarterly inspections throughout the building.
+If you would like more control, you will be entitled to quarterly inspections.
 It all depends on how much responsibility you want to take on.</p>
 	</div>
 </div>
 <div class="row">